Olrik-WP/SC-DataRunnerNet/README.md

    the image docked next to the form.
 4. Fix any orange/red row (orange = warning, red = blocking; the override
    checkbox lets you ship anyway after manual review).
-5. Click **Send**.
+5. Click **Validate**, then **Send**.
 The confirmation dialog shows the live diff vs UEX prices and the exact JSON about to be POSTed.
 Confirm → done.
 6. The card moves to **History**, the screenshot is auto-deleted (if that preference is on), and your submission counts toward UEX datarunner stats.